elizrpaul/mcb185_homework/README.md

 # mcb185_homework
-i have never coded before this is weird
+this is suppowed to make something happen